In summary, a CMS makes managing a website super easy for individuals of all technical levels, from IT gurus to total technophobes.

 If, for example, you opt for WordPress, you’ll need to begin considering WordPress SEO.

-We advise staying away from custom-built systems as they can be limiting in terms of design and functionality.
-You’ll want to consider a future-proof CMS to update your site when needed easily, instead of going back to designers or developers to make changes as you evolve.
+We advise staying away from custom-built systems, as they can be limiting in terms of design and functionality.
+Instead of going back to designers or developers to make changes as you evolve, consider a future-proof CMS that will easily update your site when needed.

-If you need help setting up a CMS or website, contact Vanilla Circus or call 01483 921741.
+If you need help setting up a CMS or website, contact VCM or call 01483 921741.
 We have two decades of experience in building and marketing websites.